-US Navy helicopter crashes off San Diego coast, report says
+US Navy helicopter crashes off San Diego coast, 5 missing: report

 Helicopter was conducting 'routine flight operations'

-A search-and-rescue operation was underway Tuesday night off the coast of San Diego after the crash of an MH-60S helicopter from the USS Abraham Lincoln, a Nimitz-class aircraft carrier about 60 nautical miles from shore, according to a report.
+A search-and-rescue operation was underway Tuesday night off the coast of San Diego for five people after the crash of an MH-60S helicopter from the USS Abraham Lincoln, a Nimitz-class aircraft carrier about 60 nautical miles from shore, according to a report.

 The helicopter was "conducting routine flight operations," and crashed at about 4:30 p.m., Fox 5 San Diego reported.
 The Navy did not immediately respond to an email from Fox News.
+The report said one person had been rescued.

 Multiple Coast Guard and "Navy air and surface assets" are assisting in the search, the report said.